Changes from 1 January 2021

 - This could mean applying for a visa or work permit.
-You should check with the German Embassy what type of visa, if any, you will need.
+You should check with the German Mission what type of visa, if any, you will need.
 A national visa costs € 75 (approx. £ 60), if you receive a publicly funded scholarship, the visa is free of charge.
-Depending on the purpose of stay you should apply for the visa months in advance.
+Depending on the purpose of stay, you should apply for the visa at least 2 months in advance.

 - Periods of stay authorised under a visa or permit will not count against the 90-day limit.